Li Zhisui

 Li Zhisui (李志綏 (李志绥, Lǐ Zhìsuí); 30 December 1919 - 13 February 1995) was a Chinese American physician and Mao Zedong's personal doctor and confidant.
 He was born in Beijing, Republican China in 1919.
 He studied medicine during World War II at the Medical School of West China Union University.
 After emigrating to the United States, he wrote a biography of Mao entitled The Private Life of Chairman Mao, in which he described Mao as selfish, cruel, having a craving for young women, and poor personal hygiene.
 The biography was based on his recollection of journals he had kept, and later found expedient to destroy, while a doctor to Mao.

 In the summer of 1968, during the Cultural Revolution, Mao's wife, Jiang Qing, placed Li's life in danger by accusing him of trying to poison her.
-Li managed to hide, living incognito with the workers of the Beijing Textile Factory.
-These workers were among the 30,000 Mao dispatched to Qinghua University to quell the warfare there between two factions of the Red Guards.
+Li managed to hide, living incognito with textile workers who were among the 30,000 Mao dispatched to Tsinghua University to quell the conflict between two warring factions of the Red Guards.